cdbaca/ssg/posts/running-fitness-hub.md

 tags: running, fitness
 ---

 There's a _zillion_ different ways of thinking about fitness... according to the internet, anyway.
-Most are, to put it mildly, bullshit.
+Most are, to put it mildly, garbage.
 There's too much just straight up garbage out there, but for the average person, it's hard to know how to even start building a framework for what is good information and what isn't.

 Take some common ideas about running: it's good to static stretch before a run, running isn't doing anything unless you're huffing and puffing, strength work is bad for runners (or if you do it, you definitely _shouldn't_ lift heavy, God forbid), etc.